Presbyterian Church of Panama: History

 In 1698, some 1,200 Scots settled in the Darién Gap, in Panama (then within the Viceroyalty of Peru), with the aim of establishing a new British colony that it was to be called New Caledonia.
 Among the settlers were members of the Church of Scotland (a Presbyterian denomination), who sent ministers to minister to members of the colony.
-This was the first Presbyterian presence in the territory that would later become in the Panamá.
+This was the first Presbyterian presence in the territory that would later become in the Panama.
 However, the colony ceased to exist in 1700, leading to the departure of all Scottish Presbyterians from the region.

 In 1916, the Congress of Panama was held, an ecumenical event that established that Latin America was already a Christian region (Roman Catholic) and should not be the object of Protestant missions.
 As a result, many Presbyterian denominations did not send missions to Panama until the 21st century.